mongodb/mongo/src/mongo/db/repl/README.md

 The `replSetUpdatePosition` command contains the following information:

 1. An `optimes` array containing an object for each live replica set member.
-This information is filled in by the `ReplicationCoordinator` with information from its `SlaveInfo`.
+This information is filled in by the `TopologyCoordinator` with information from its `MemberData`.
 Nodes that are believed to be down are not included.
 Each node contains:

     1. last durable OpTime